22 Vegan Food Sources of Iron (+ Recipes!)

 If you’re ready to transition to a vegan diet, that’s fantastic!
 I’ve got a comprehensive post on all the steps you need to take when transitioning to a vegan diet that will help with that.

 10 yummy recipes using vegan iron sources

-- 2 tablespoons avocado or raw pumpkin seed oil
+- 2 tablespoons avocado oil, or pumpkin seed oil

-- 2 teaspoons freshly grated ginger or 1/2 teaspoon powdered ginger
+- 2 teaspoons freshly grated ginger, or 1/2 tsp (2 mL) ground ginger

 - Place the pumpkin seeds, hemp seeds and sunflower seeds in a food processor and process them until they turn into a nice crumb.